The-FinAI/PIXIU/README.md

 | Question Answering | Text | All Text Types | "In the context of this series of interconnected finance-related queries and the additional information provided by the pretext, table data, and post text from a company's financial filings, please provide a response to the final question.
 This may require extracting information from the context and performing mathematical calculations.
 Please take into account the information provided in the preceding questions and their answers when formulating your response:" |
 | Stock Movement Prediction | Text, Time-Series | Reports, News, Stock Prices | "Analyze the information and social media posts to determine if the closing price of *\{tid\}* will ascend or descend at *\{point\}*.
 Please respond with either Rise or Fall." |

-The dataset contains a vast amount of instruction data samples for each task, allowing FinMA to capture the nuances of the diverse financial tasks.
-The table below provides the statistical details of the instruction dataset of NLP tasks:
+The dataset contains a vast amount of instruction data samples (136K), allowing FinMA to capture the nuances of the diverse financial tasks.
+The table below provides the statistical details of the instruction dataset:

 | Data | Task | Raw | Instruction | Data Types | Modalities | License |
 |---|---|---|---|---|---|---|